lpod/lpod-docs/level1-notes.rst

 get_change_mark()
-    returns the position mark of the change; if the change type is ``deletion``, this object is located at the place of the deleted content; if the change type is ``insertion``, it's located at the beginning of the inserted content.
+    returns the position mark of the change; if the change type is ``deletion``, this object is located at the place of the deleted content; if the change type is ``insertion`` or ``format-change``, it's located at the beginning of the affected content.

 get_insertion_marks()
-    if the change type is ``insertion``, returns a pair of position mark elements, respectively located at the beginning and at the end of the inserted content (this pair of elements may be used in a similar way as the start and end elements of a range bookmark, in order to determine the limits of the inserted content); it returns nothing if the change type is ``deletion``.
+    if the change type is ``insertion`` or ``format-change``, returns a pair of position mark elements, respectively located at the beginning and at the end of the affected content (this pair of elements may be used in a similar way as the start and end elements of a range bookmark, in order to determine the limits of the affected content); it returns nothing if the change type is ``deletion``.